dannybadu2004/tryhackme_notes/Advent-of-Cyber/Day06.md

 ### Static Analysis
 - Examining a file **without executing it**
-- Fast and low-risk
+- Safe and fast
-- Useful for initial triage and intelligence gathering
+- Used for initial intelligence gathering

 ### Dynamic Analysis
-- Executing the malware in a **safe sandbox**
+- Executing malware in a **sandboxed environment**
-- Observing real behaviour on the system
+- Observing real system behaviour
-- Higher risk, but more accurate
+- Reveals persistence and network activity

 ---

 ## Sandboxing

-- Malware must **never** be executed on systems you care about
+- Malware must **never** be run on production systems
-- Sandboxes are isolated environments (usually virtual machines)
+- Sandboxes are isolated virtual machines
-- Allow safe execution and observation
-- Snapshots enable easy rollback
+- Snapshots allow safe rollback after execution
+- All analysis was performed inside a controlled VM

+---

+## Tools Used in This Room

+During this room, the following industry-standard tools were used:

+- **PeStudio** – static analysis of Windows executables
+- **Regshot** – registry comparison before and after execution
+- **Process Monitor (ProcMon)** – monitoring file, registry, and network activity

 ---